 For hotels, messaging represents a fundamental shift in how employees communicate with guests—and with one another.
 To help with the transition, employees need tools and guidelines.
 Above all, they need strong leadership.

-Whether you’re a general manager, front office manager, or hands-on owner, here are six steps to success in text messaging and chat.
+Whether you’re a general manager, front office manager, or hands-on owner, here are eight steps to success in text messaging and chat.

 Hotels have numerous options for messaging software, but not all are created equal.
 Beware of “free” solutions, standalone apps, and chatbots that try to substitute human hospitality with artificial intelligence.